MONK-MODE/HTB_WRITE_UP/grandpa.md

 ![image](https://user-images.githubusercontent.com/123066149/221123940-c6cf766e-2cef-4e2b-a2c3-e32af2f1e96c.png)

-### On this box there is only the port 80 which is open there is an iss 6.0 and webdav  :
+### On this only the port 80 is open there is an ISS 6.0 and WEBDAV  :

 ``nmap -sC -sV -oA grandpa 10.10.10.14 -T4``